 “It was just awesome to be wanted.”
 That is the statement of Carson Petersen after being adopted by the Petersen family at 18 years old.
 Carson grew up in foster care, and as many children in foster care, was moved around to many homes.
-Adult adoption from foster care does not happen very often, but in California, where Carson resided, the state law allows someone to remain in foster care up to age 21, versus the age of 18 in most states, as long as they are doing something productive, such as school, work, or therapy.
+To adopt an adult from foster care does not happen very often, but in California, where Carson resided, the state law allows someone to remain in foster care up to age 21, versus the age of 18 in most states, as long as they are doing something productive, such as school, work, or therapy.

 But coming to this decision was not easy, there were many ups and downs.
 Carson stated, “I would always have this wall built up so no one could hurt me.
 I didn’t like talking to new people, and I used to smoke and drink.”